The new season will be formally launched soon but the CARGO CONNECT Season teaser can now be watched on YouTube.

 The teams research the annual topic, displaying their ideas on a ‘Show Me’ poster.
 They build a LEGO® model and program one part to move using LEGO® Education WeDo 2.0 software.

 The children showcase their learning at a ‘Festival’ held at one of our partner colleges.
-Registration for the 2020-21 PLAYMAKERSSM season will open in September.

 The IET FIRST® LEGO® League Challenge is for young people aged 9 to 16 years, working in teams of up to ten students with a supporting adult coach.
 Each challenge involves a robot game and a research project.